Photos by Rocio Segura for VK Nagrani

 With his eponymous store, Nagrani is redefining the New York shopping experience.
 The first floor of his boutique is meant as a buffer to separate the casual shopper (or the occasional lost tourist) from those seeking the real deal.
 A vending machine of luxury socks stands to the right of the entrance, along with a selection of shirts and jackets curated by Nagrani.
 There’s also T-shirts, scarves, and grooming kits stocked on the shelf above.

-Just behind the counter, a section furnished with repurposed post office boxes holds cubbies to deposit cell phones.
+Just behind the counter, a section furnished with repurposed post office boxes holds cubbies to deposit cell phones, allowing total privacy for his preferred customers.
 Next to them, a staircase leads down to Nagrani’s modern speakeasy, which caters to a particular kind of man: His customers are successful, work hard and play harder, but remain boys at heart.

 As I enter the sublevel, I find Nagrani sitting with three other men around some glasses of Jane Widow bourbon.
 Are they friends?
 Employees?
 Clients?
 It’s not clear, because that’s just the kind of place VK Nagrani is.
 Comradery is the standard for anyone who enters.